 When the term “library” comes to mind, the action word “read” probably follows.
 Most likely the word “play” does not follow (perhaps because, at least in my family, playing is often a rowdy, non-library-friendly activity).
 However, according to the developers of various “Play and Learn” sites installed at several Twin Cities-area libraries, play is paramount when it comes to children’s reading readiness.
-Did you know that?
-I hadn’t thought much about it until I started researching libraries for this article.
+I hadn’t thought much about that until I started researching libraries for this list.
 But it makes sense.
 Play is essential in supporting storytelling, which boosts vocabulary and uses their imaginations to work out real world experiences.
-My preschooler and I observed National Library Week by visiting three libraries in the East-to-SE Metro that have been recipients of these “Play and Learn” grants to see what kind of enrichment they’re offering:
+My preschooler and I observed National Library Week by visiting libraries throughout the Twin Cities Metro that have been recipients of these “Play and Learn” grants to see what kind of enrichment they’re offering:

-Details: My 3-year-old loved the play cafe, navigating with the pretend rocket ship, and choosing books in “The Little Room”, a space dedicated to youngsters.
+The near-century old independent library has a charming space to promote imaginative play experiences.
+My preschooler loved navigating with the pretend rocket ship and choosing books in “The Little Room”, a cozy space lined with bookshelves and dedicated to youngsters.

-These are just three spaces carved out at local libraries for kids to work their imaginations, plump up their vocabularies, and prepare or enhance their reading success.
+These are just a few of the spaces carved out at local libraries for kids to work their imaginations, plump up their vocabularies, and prepare or enhance their reading success.
 Do you have a favorite branch that promotes play?
 Let us know so we can share!

 Additional libraries with Play and Learn spaces:

 Mississippi Library | Fridley, Anoka County

 Sun Ray Library | St Paul Public Library